HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking Rd cross-references ...
 WARNING
     ```
     Unknown package ‘CrispRVariants’ in Rd xrefs
     ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘Eivind Valen <eivind.valen@gmail.com>’

-    The Title field should be in title case, current version then in title case:
-    ‘Automated analysis of CRISPR experiments.’
-    ‘Automated Analysis of CRISPR Experiments.’

-    The Description field should start with a capital letter.

-    This build time stamp is over a month old.

-    Size of tarball: 7170712 bytes
-    ```

 *   checking installed package size ...
 NOTE